GEHC-HDS/docker-labs/networking/1-ports.md

 $   docker run --rm --name nginx1 -p 8000:80 nginx
 ```

+Leave this terminal running...

+From terminal-2

-You will see the port forward information in `docker ps`
+See the port forward information in `docker ps`

 ```bash
 $   docker ps
 ```

-Leave this terminal running...

 From terminal-2, access port 8000